PeterMarshall29/book1/jupyternotebooks/introduction_to_functions.md

 `````
 ## Call by Reference

-A similar idea to pass by reference, but declaring the function parameters to be {term}`pointers`.
+A similar idea to pass by reference but declaring the function parameters to be {term}`pointers`.
 Pointers are in the next chapter.

-The arguments supplied in function call are the memory addresses of the variables - functions called by reference are able to modify the external variables just as in pass by reference.
+The arguments supplied in function call are the memory addresses of the variables - functions called by reference can modify the external variables just as in pass by reference.

 Addresses are passed in using the `&` prefix operator before the variables name (or you could type the hex-code of the memory address).
 An array does not require `&` because it automatically decays to a pointer to its first element.

 <!-- ## constexpr Functions -->